DevAli00/SMARTDETECTOR/README.md

 To set up the development environment for training and evaluation, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/water-leakage-detection.git`
+1. Clone the repository: `git clone https://github.com/DevAli00/SMARTDETECTOR.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Download the dataset and place it in the [dataset](/dataset) directory.
+3. Download the dataset and place it in the [Dataset](https://data.mendeley.com/datasets/tbrnp6vrnj/1) directory.

 ## Training

-To train the deep learning model, run the [train.py](/train.py) script.
+To train the deep learning model, run the [train.py](/model.py) script.
 You can customize the training parameters, such as batch size, learning rate, and number of epochs, by modifying the script.

 ## Evaluation

 Evaluate the model's performance on the test dataset using the [evaluate.py](/evaluate.py) script.
 This will generate various evaluation metrics and visualize the model's predictions.

-## Results

-The model's performance on the test dataset is outlined in the [results.md](/results.md) file.
-It includes information on accuracy, precision, recall, and F1-score, along with sample predictions.

 ## Contributing